pravega/pravega/documentation/src/docs/controller-service.md

 ### Delete Stream

-Delete stream can be requested via an explicit API call `deleteStream()` into Controller.
+Delete stream can be requested via an explicit API call into Controller.
 The request first verifies if the stream is in *Sealed* state.
 Only sealed streams can be deleted and an event to this effect is posted in request stream.
 When the event is picked for processing, it verifies the stream